dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 A function annotated with an endpoint decorator but no other decorators is called a _handler_ and must take a [`HandlerContext`](../api-reference/contexts#handlercontext) as its first argument, like in the first example above.
 Handlers can [invoke](../api-reference/contexts#handlerctxtinvoke) other functions and directly access HTTP requests and responses.
 However, DBOS makes no guarantees about handler execution: if a handler fails, it is not automatically retried.
-You should use handlers when you need to access HTTP responses directly or when you are writing a lightweight task that does not need the strong guarantees of transactions and workflows.
+You should use handlers when you need to access HTTP requests or responses directly or when you are writing a lightweight task that does not need the strong guarantees of transactions and workflows.

 ### Inputs and HTTP Requests

-Any DBOS method invoked via HTTP request can access the raw request from its `context.request` field.

-When a function has arguments other than its context (e.g., `name: String` in the snippets above), DBOS automatically parses them from the HTTP request, and returns an error to the client if arguments were not provided.
+When a function has arguments other than its context (e.g., `name` or `user` in the snippets above), DBOS automatically parses them from the HTTP request, and returns an error to the client if arguments are not provided.

 Arguments are parsed from three places by default:

-1. For GET requests, from a URL query string parameter.
+1. For `GET` and `DELETE` requests, from a URL query string parameter.
-2. For POST requests, from an HTTP body field.
+2. For `POST`, `PUT`, and `PATCH` requests, from an HTTP body field.
 3. From a URL path parameter, if there are placeholders specified in the decorated URL.

 In all cases, the parameter name must match the function argument name (unless [`@ArgName`](../api-reference/decorators#argname) is specified).
 In the first snippet above, `/clear/:name` matches `name: string`.